matter-labs/zksync-contract-templates/templates/quickstart/foundry/factory/README.md

 This will return an address (keystore address), **copy it for later use**.

-3. When running `cast` commands that require a private key, use `--account myKeystore --sender <KEYSTORE_ADDRESS>` instead of `--private-key <PRIVATE_KEY>`.
+3. When running `cast` commands that require a private key, use `--account myKeystore --sender <KEYSTORE_ADDRESS>``.
 This will require you to enter the keystore password you provided before.

 ### Deploy